We find people.

 We do surveillance.

-As licensed private investigators in New Zealand, we specialise in tracing and surveillance.
+As licensed private investigators, we specialise in tracing, surveillance, and verification checks.

-If you need to locate someone in NZ, or if you need a person, place, or asset watched, get the experts.
+If you need to locate someone, check on something, or if you need a person, place, or asset watched, get the experts.

-For when you need to know what someone is doing.
+For when you need to locate someone, know what someone is doing, or verify something.
 Use the booking form below.

 PRICING